 Analysing the crime data for postcodes across the central Manchester area returns a crime rate higher than for any other major town or city in the UK.
 The data covers offences of stealing vehicles, stealing contents from vehicles, damaging vehicles and interfering with vehicles.
 Manchester is above average though.
 Identifying why the rate is so high is tricky, but there are lots of areas like shopping districts or spots where there are large car parks filled with vehicles.
 And if there are more cars there are richer pickings for opportunist criminals.

 Come Join Us & See What’s New!
-At Trackit247, we’re excited to get back out there and meet some new faces.
-So why not swing by for a chat at the Modified Nationals show at the Peterborough Arena this weekend, and learn first-hand why we are so passionate about our products, and meet some of […]Read More
+At Trackit247, we’re excited to get back out there again and meet some new faces.
+So why not swing by for a chat at the Hillhead show this June, and learn first-hand why we are so passionate about our products, and meet some of the people at […]Read More